OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2025-04-16-opt-summary.md

     $$

     - Recall gradient descent $x^{t+1} = x^t - \alpha \nabla f(x^t)$.
 Obviously, $x^{t+1}$ is within the linear span of $x^t$ and $\nabla f(x^t)$.
 In addition, gradient descent uses first-order information; thus, the oracle class is the first-order oracle.
     - An important point regarding finite-sum and stochastic optimization is the difference between *deterministic algorithms* and *randomized algorithms*.
-A randomized algorithm uses internal or external randomness to generate its iterates, which is more general than the deterministic one.
+A randomized algorithm uses internal or external randomness to generate its iterates, which is more general than the deterministic ones.
 Here, for simplicity, we mainly consider the deterministic setting.

   - **Complexity measure** $\mathcal{M}$, e.g.,
     - Optimality gap $f(x)-f(x^\star)$ where $x^\star$ is the global minimum.
     - Point distance $\|\|x-x^\star\|\|^2$ (or the norm).
     - Function stationarity $\|\|\nabla f(x)\|\|$, which is common in nonconvex optimization.

-{% include figure.liquid path="assets/img/2024-04-28-opt-summary/complexity_analysis.jpg" class="img-fluid" %}
+{% include figure.liquid path="assets/img/2025-04-16-opt-summary/complexity_analysis.jpg" class="img-fluid" %}

 <div class="caption">
     Oracle Complexity Framework (adapted from Prof. Yangyang Xu's Slides<d-cite key="xu2019slides"></d-cite>)